EvanHahn/evanhahn-dot-com/content/pages/projects.md

 ## Open source stuff

+My main open source contributions have been for Signal.
+You can [browse my commits for Signal Desktop](https://github.com/signalapp/Signal-Desktop/commits?author=evanhahn-signal) and [Signal for iOS](https://github.com/signalapp/Signal-iOS/commits?author=evanhahn-signal).
+(I even made a few silly changes in [Signal for Android](https://github.com/signalapp/Signal-Android/commits?author=evanhahn-signal).)

-I've published a number of modules and packages and libraries and tools and whatever.
+I've also published a number of modules and packages and libraries and tools and whatever.
 In alphabetical order, they are:

 - [America's DJ](https://twitter.com/americas_dj) is a Twitter bot that tweets fake DJ names pulled from US military operations.
 You can find the source [here](https://github.com/EvanHahn/us-military-dj-names).
 - [American police shooting countdown](https://js1024.fun/results/2020#41), my entry to JS1024 2020